First Wooden Driver Head >250cc in Volume/Size

 1995 – Golfsmith Power Link Driver

 Golfers may recall the 2004 Callaway Fusion driver and believe its metal + graphite hollow body design was the first time a company had created a hollow body, composite and metal driver head.
-However, the first such metal + graphite hollow body driver head design was designed by Tom Wishon in 1995.
+However, the first such metal + graphite hollow body driver head design was designed by Tom Wishon in 1995 for release by Golfsmith in 1996.
 Tom had always been intrigued by the possibility of combining two materials of totally different density, heavy and light, in the same clubhead for the purpose of improving weight distribution and center of gravity (CG) location.

-First heel weighted draw bias metal wood driver for fade reduction or draw enhancement
+First heel weighted draw bias metal driver for fade reduction or draw enhancement

 1996 – GOLFSMITH ACCUCORE DRIVER

 To be able to create a visible change in the flight of the ball, Tom felt the heel positioned weight had to be in excess of 25 grams, yet because of assembly requirements the total driver head weight had to be no more than 200 grams.
-In the early 90s, no clubhead foundry possessed the manufacturing skills to achieve this in a steel or titanium body driver head.
-To be able to make a 200 gram driver head with a durable wall structure and with more than 25 grams of discretionary weight to put into the heel area of the head, Tom knew the head body material of such a driver had to be a high strength aluminum alloy.
+In the early 90s, no clubhead foundry possessed the manufacturing skills to bond dissimilar metals in a steel or titanium body driver head.
+To be able to make a 200 gram driver head with a durable wall structure and with more than 25 grams of discretionary weight permanently secured in the heel area of the head, Tom knew the head body material of such a driver had to be a high strength aluminum alloy.

 First Stainless Steel Driver Head to Exceed 225cc Volume